Trails and Maps

 2. Caledonia Nordic Center (Otway) has a large network of snowshoe trails that are great mountain bike trails in the summer.
 TRAIL MAP (PDF)

-3. UNBC and Forest for the World (FFTW) has a large network of granular double-track managed by the City of Prince George, as well as many old-school technical singletrack, found south of the Greenway Trail.
+3. UNBC and Forest for the World (FFTW) has a large network of granular double-track, as well as many old-school technical singletrack, found south of the Greenway Trail.
 TRAIL MAP (PDF)

 Trail Maintenance and Group Rides